 According to the Centers for Disease Control and Prevention (CDC), getting a flu vaccination helps protect pregnant women and their babies for up to six months after birth.
 So, it’s important for pregnant women to be up-to-date on their vaccination schedule.
 Ask your doctor about a preservative-free vaccine if you're concerned about trace amounts of mercury used as a preservative in most vaccines.

-You can do other things to reduce your risks of getting sick in addition to getting vaccinated:
+Others things you can do to reduce your risk of getting sick include: